 The same energies that create the symptoms of trauma, when properly engaged, can transform the trauma and inspire new levels of healing, mastery and wisdom.

-This residual energy persists in the body and is expressed in a wide variety of symptoms: anxiety, depression, sadness, disassociation, fear, panic, and other psychosomatic and behavioral problems.
+This residual energy persists in the body and is expressed in a wide variety of symptoms: anxiety, depression, sadness, disassociation, fear, panic, and other psychosomatic and behavioral challenges.
 These symptoms are signals from our mind and body that there is undischarged residual energy that needs to be addressed and cleaned.
 If we don’t deal with this energy and ignore the warning signs, dis-ease will then often manifest as a final warning system.

 Trauma has the potential to be one of the most significant forces for psychological, social, and spiritual awakening and evolution.
 How we handle trauma (as individuals, communities and societies) greatly influences the quality of our lives.
 It will ultimately affect how we will survive as a species.